 Skip to main content

-Use Explore via Keyword when you want to see which pins are already ranking for a topic.
+Use Keyword mode when you want to see which pins are already showing up for a Pinterest topic.
 This is helpful after you find a keyword in Keyword Finder, plan a new Pinterest campaign, or want creative ideas before making a pin.

-Pin Explorer keyword results table with top pins for bedroom decor
+Pin Explorer keyword results table with top pins for vegan meals

 Search for top pins